openfabr/fabr-cloud-bind/fabr-bind-cli/README.md

 The code genrator logic itself will be written in TypeScript.
 It will take `params.fabr.json` as input.
 Templates for libraries will be developed using the handlebar.js tempalating framework.
 Then use the handlebar engine to do the heavy lifting.

+The base lib source like for the `Secrets` class should be coped into the bundle as part of the build step.

 The end result is a class with an interface that looks like:

 ```typescript